edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 1. Understand the problem at hand by gathering domain specific knowledge (i.e. environmental information)
 2. Define and read about a meaningful change.
-3. Identify the characteristics of a change.
+3. Identify the characteristics of a change. (+ Document the findings)
 4. Review the existing system architecture -
 - Groundwork
   -  [edgi-govdata-archiving/web-monitoring#22](https://github.com/edgi-govdata-archiving/web-monitoring/issues/22)